 Doctors of Osteopathic Medicine, or DOs, look beyond your symptoms to understand how lifestyle and environmental factors affect your wellbeing.
 They listen and partner with you to help you get healthy and stay well.
 They also encourage your body’s natural tendency toward self-healing.

 Dr. Pitt suggests these simple actions to help patients and families cope with fear and anxiety:

 Take breaks each day to relax

 Speak with friends and family about your concerns

 Participate in local activities that might help individuals or a community

-“It is important that you speak openly with friends and family about any anxiety you might be experiencing from current events,” he advises.
+“It's important that you speak openly with friends and family about any anxiety you might be experiencing,” he advises.
 “If the anxiety and fear persist, visit your family physician for recommended treatments of trauma.”

 Dr. Pitt explains that the preliminary visit to the physician would consist of a few brief questions about the effects that current events are having on your health.
 In addition, questions about similar experiences in your or your family’s history may assist in finding an appropriate routine or treatment to cope with the stressors.
 A stressor is any type of event that might stimulate the anxiety.

 “Your primary care physician will identify whether the addition of a mental health professional would be advantageous,” Dr. Pitt explains.
 “But oftentimes, a simple change in your daily routine can make a substantial difference in stress levels.”